pruthvirajg/Prudhvy/README.md

-# Prudhvy
+# Prudhvy - Pruthvi
 This contains my personal blog and resume.